NazmulTakbir/Vehicle-Detection-Dataset---Bangladeshi-Roads/README.md

 The classid of each class is based on the position of the classname in the list above.
 For example: classid of bus is 0 and the classid of car is 3.

+The dataset has 720 .jpg images and their annotations in 720 .txt files

 ### Organzitation of Files
 ```
 -- Roads of Bangladesh - Vehicle Detection and Classification Dataset